 It's good quality, really easy to use, And even comes with a remote controller so I can change the brightness while checking the frame.
 That is awesome

 However, I recommend something less expensive like a Godox SL-60W, Those are a great option, that cost a lot less money, while still maintaining the overall quality, and also come with the remote, which to me, is key.

-There's tons of videos and articles out there about saving money using Ikea house lights, or home depot lights, however the intensity of the light is not everything.
+There are tons of videos and articles out there about saving money using Ikea house lights, or home depot lights, however, the intensity of the light is not everything.

-The easiest and least expensive thing you can do, is to just shoot during the day, right next to a window.
-You wont be able control the clouds, or the weather, but at least you get a great source of light, for free, and great white balance as well.
+The easiest and least expensive thing you can do is to just shoot during the day, right next to a window.
+You won't be able to control the clouds or the weather, but at least you get a great source of light, for free, and a great white balance as well.